zng-ui/zng/TODO/_current.md

 # Var/Update Rewrite

-* Refactor animate sleep tracking, to allow refactoring AnimationArgs to be an Rc, to allow real `Var::modify` animation.
 * Review every old var API, do we really need the many helper mapping stuff?
-* Implement RcCow::pass_trough, or replace it with something better.
 * Refactor var proc-macros to use new API.
     - Use contextualized constructors.
     - Remove "is_rc" stuff.